 These days the record shop on the corner of the high street is ancient history.
 It’s all happening online.
-Every 6 months or so I use Spotify for free (and mute away the ads) to trawl through a ton of albums in the hope I’m going to find something that resonates.
+Every 6 months or so I use Spotify for free (muting away every tiresome ad) to trawl through a ton of albums in the hope I’m going to find something that strikes a chord, if you’ll pardon the pun.
 Then I go looking for it on Amazon.
 My entire music collection is now stored as MP3 files and gets Bluetoothed to an amplifier that’s wired to decent speakers.
-I also use a surprisingly good portable mini-speaker to make sure I don’t get electrocuted in the bath.
+I also use a surprisingly good portable mini-speaker to avoid electrocution in the shower.

 There are definitions of rock music out there that are too daft for words.
 It is what it is.
 When you dig into it from the roots up you’ll hopefully want to bypass the mainstream populist imposters, talented though they may be.
 There are rockers who will instinctively gravitate to those styles that exhibit the raw energy and ardent pulsating grooves that paste a big smile on their faces.

 Regardless of types, a mainstay of fundie rock has to be lead guitar.
-I’ve heard polished rock and the more hardcore genre styles that thrust the listener towards a tasty climax that never arrives: the lead guitar break goes AWOL.
-If you’re starting a rockers’ rock band, obsessively scour mother earth until you find someone who plays lead guitar well.
-It doesn’t matter if he communicates in monosyllables and sleeps in his jeans.
-Don’t be chained to chords.
+I’ve heard polished rock and more hardcore genre styles that thrust the listener towards a tasty climax that never arrives: the lead guitar break goes AWOL.
+If you’re starting a rockers’ rock band, obsessively scour the planet until you find someone who plays lead guitar properly.
+It doesn’t matter if he communicates in monosyllables and sleeps in tatty jeans.
+Don’t be chained to chords alone.